Beacons Reservoir: History

-The 1884 Act had specified that the Beacons Reservoir would have a capacity of 160 e6impgal but during the detailed planning for the project, Williams found that placing the dam a little higher up the valley would more than double the capacity of the reservoir, and would also provide a solid rock foundation on which to build it.
-Accordingly, the Corporation went back to Parliament, and the Cardiff Corporation Act 1894 authorised the expanded reservoir, which would have a capacity of 345 e6impgal.
+The Cardiff Corporation Act 1884 had specified that the Beacons Reservoir would have a capacity of 160 e6impgal but during the detailed planning for the project, Williams found that placing the dam a little higher up the valley would more than double the capacity of the reservoir, and would also provide a solid rock foundation on which to build it.
+Accordingly, the corporation went back to Parliament, and the Cardiff Corporation Act 1894 authorised the expanded reservoir, which would have a capacity of 345 e6impgal.
 For Cantref Reservoir, a standard gauge railway had been constructed from the main line at Cefn-coed-y-cymmer to the dam site, some 6 mi to the north.
 They had started to extend it towards the Beacons site in 1891, and had agreed terms with the landowner, Sir William Lewis, for the existing railway to remain in place for another six years, but in March 1892 a disagreement occurred, and 1.14 mi of track were lifted where the railway crossed his land.
 Most of the extension to Beacons passed through land owned by Lord Tredegar, with whom separate negotiations were taking place.
 The differences were resolved, and after the Board of Trade approved the new route on 27 April 1893, the lifted track was re-instated, and the track to Beacons was completed, making a 7.25 mi railway.
-Some difficulties had been experienced building the Cantref dam, with two contractors failing to complete the work, which had resulted in the Corporation completing the job by using direct labour.
-For Beacons, they decided to use direct labour for the whole project, and work began in April 1893, in advance of obtaining the Act of Parliament.
+Some difficulties had been experienced building the Cantref dam, with two contractors failing to complete the work, which had resulted in the corporation completing the job by using direct labour.
+For Beacons, they decided to use direct labour for the whole project, and work began in April 1893, in advance of obtaining the act of Parliament.